brenton-leighton/multiple-cursors.nvim/README.md

 If the put command is used and a virtual cursor doesn't have a register available, the register for the real cursor will be used.
 This means that if you use delete/yank before creating multiple cursors, add cursors, and then use the put command, the same text will be put to each cursor.

+When exiting multiple cursors, any virtual cursor register will be merged into the matching real register.

 ### Notable unsupported functionality